Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/how-to/_index.md

 ## Add your service and route on Kong

-After installing and starting {{site.base_gateway}}, use the Admin API on port 8001 to add a new Service and Route.
+After installing and starting {{site.base_gateway}}, use the Admin API on port 8001 to add a new service and route.
 In this example, {{site.base_gateway}} will reverse proxy every incoming request with the specified incoming host to the associated upstream URL.
 You can implement very complex routing mechanisms beyond simple host matching.

 ```sh
 curl -i -X POST \